googlefonts/Signika/docs/02-grade-axis/README.md

 ![Grade Test](assets/signika-grade.gif)

+3. Use a glyphs script (not yet written) to copy kerning values from light to light GRAD master
-3. Generating a VF and testing the result on bold weights
+4. Generating a VF and testing the result on bold weights

 ## Generating the variable font with both axes